 Sensing measurement instances

 A sensing session consists of one or more measurement instances.
-A measurement instance consists of control phase, sounding phase, and optional measurement report phase.
+A measurement instance consists of sensing control phase, sensing phase, and optional sensing measurement report phase.

 Sensing session parameters configured during session setup phase may be updated during the control phase.